Majid-Ali005/30_Days_Js_Revision_with_new_topics/100 JavaScript Question/QuestionsNotes.md

  * jaise aap ko output me b dikh rha hy k dono ka output alag alag hy etc.
  */
  ```

+ ### 8) What is the difference between Java and JavaScript?
+ Java is an object-oriented, compiled programming language designed to run in the Java Virtual Machine.
+JavaScript is an object-oriented, interpreted scripting language designed to run in the browser or JavaScript engines like NodeJS.
+ - tho aap k pass javaScript bilkul b nhi match hoti hy java k sath because both are the different lanaguages jaise js frontend k liye use hoti hy etc.
+ - kuch variable k example k liye niche dekhe etc.

+ 1. creating variable in java